 array_concat

-The array_concat() function merges multiple arrays into one array and returns the resulting array.
-Syntax:
+The array_concat() function merges multiple arrays into a single array.
+Here is the syntax:

 array_concat(array_list)